 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The D750 is a recent model that features in the current product line-up of Nikon.
-In contrast, the K-1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the K-1 was succeeded by the Pentax K-1 II.
+Both the D750 and the K-1 have been discontinued, but can regularly be found used on eBay.
+The D750 was replaced by the Nikon D780, while the K-1 was followed by the Pentax K-1 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Pentax websites.

 So what conclusions can be drawn?
 Is the Nikon D750 better than the Pentax K-1 or vice versa?
 The listing below highlights the relative strengths of the two models.